⚠️ Use credit cards responsibly!

 Victim Of Identity Theft?
 Your Next Step On How To Protect Yourself

-In a world where everybody likes to work remotely, thieves like to do work remotely as well (they were already doing this before the coronavirus hit us).
-In 2020, a thief can rob you of thousands of dollars plus cause you months of headache, all without ever stepping over your doorstep or even visiting your country.
-In 2018 the out-of-pocket loss due to identity theft reached over $14.7 billion.
+In a world where everybody likes to work remotely, thieves like to do work remotely as well.
+In 2024, a thief can rob you of thousands of dollars, plus cause you months of headaches, all without ever stepping over your doorstep or even visiting your country.
+In 2023, the out-of-pocket loss due to identity theft reached over $43 billion.
 That’s a staggering number!

 How to protect yourself

-Your first reaction may be, “Let me call the social security administration office to change my social security number.”
+Your first reaction may be, “Let me call the Social Security Administration to change my social security number.”
 Unfortunately, it’s not possible to change a social security number, unless you’re a victim of domestic violence.
 There isn’t even a way of checking a report of all activity conducted on your SSN.
-That is very frustrating, as you feel like you’re groping in the dark but that shouldn’t stop you from being proactive.
+That is very frustrating.
+You feel like you’re groping in the dark, but that shouldn’t stop you from being proactive.

 Do the paperwork